-- Make the crumble by combining the nuts, brown sugar, 3/4 cup flour, and salt in a large bowl.
+- Make the crumble by combining the nuts, brown sugar, flour and salt in a large bowl.
 Use a pastry cutter to cut in the butter until the mixture forms small crumbs.
 Set aside.

 - Place blueberries in a large bowl.
-Toss gently with sugar, lemon, and 3 tablespoons of flour.
+Toss gently with sugar, lemon, and cornstarch.

 - Remove crust from the refrigerator and fill with berries.
-Top with white chocolate chips.
 Pour the crumble over the top and press down slightly to compact.

 - Place the pie on a cookie sheet to prevent over-spilling onto your oven floor.
 Tear 2” wide strips of aluminum foil and place them around the outer edge of the crust so it won’t brown too quickly.
-Bake for 48-52 minutes (remove foil from crust about halfway through baking).
+(Or use a pie crust shield) Bake at 425°F for 10 minutes, then lower the temperature to 350°F for 35-45 more minutes (remove foil from crust about halfway through baking).
 It’s done when the crust is browned and the topping looks crunchy.
 Cool completely before slicing.